Purchasing An Alien For Christmas Showed Why Brick And Mortar Retailing Matters

 “I’ll take it!”

-I told the shop owner who I was going to give it to, he smiled and said, “Excellent choice!”
+I told the shop owner who I would give it to, he smiled and said, “Excellent choice!”

 My Christmas love would be vindicated.
 Any remembrance of the finger would be immediately replaced with the day the alien arrived in Matt’s life.